Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in cosmology

 A large cosmological volume $V$ with many galaxies at random positions has a mass density and an isotropic pressure.
 The mass density can be obtained by smearing out the mass of each galaxy over V and summing.
 The $3\times3$ pressure matrix is, on the average, diagonal and isotropic.
 For each galaxy, the contribution to the pressure is obtained as $1/3V$ times the trace of the pressure matrix integrated over space.
 Eq. (\ref{Pvals}) implies that this trace vanishes for each galaxy and hence for their combination.
-This leads to the equation of state for the EZPE \BEQ p_\ezp=0 , \EEQ which coincides with the standard $p_\dm=0$ for particle cold dark matter like $\Lam$CDM.
-Here it is a combination of the ZPE $p_\zpe=-\rho_\zpe$ and the electric field average $p_E=\frac{1}{3}\rho_E$, with the connection $\rho_E=3\rho_\zpe$.
-A factor 3 between electric and zero point contributions was first encountered in integral form in the exact solutions for black holes with a regular interior \cite{nieuwenhuizen2023exact}, and also occurred in the present work at the end of sec. \refl{sec:toygal}.
+This leads to the equation of state for the \EAE \BEQ p_\ezp=0 , \qquad w_e \equiv \frac{p_e}{\rho_e}=0, \EEQ which coincides with the standard $p_\dm=0$ for particle cold dark matter like $\Lam$CDM.

-In a second approach, we only use that the trace of the EM stress energy tensor vanishes.
-Averaging over a large volume $V$ yields an isotropic pressure $p_E=\frac{1}{3}\rho_E$.
-With $p_E=-\rho_\zpe$ and $\rho_E=3\rho_E$, the result (\ref{pezp=0}) follows.
+In an alternative approach, we only use that the trace of the EM stress energy tensor vanishes.
+Averaging over a large volume $V$ with many galaxies yields an isotropic pressure $p_E=\frac{1}{3}\rho_E$.
+With $p_\zpe=-\rho_\zpe$ and $\rho_\zpe=\frac{1}{3}\rho_E$\footnote{A factor 3 between electric and zero point contributions was first encountered in integral form in the exact solutions for black holes with a regular interior \citep{nieuwenhuizen2023exact}, and also occurred in the present work at the end of sec. \refl{sec:toygal}.} , eq. (\ref{pezp=0}) follows again from $p_e=p_\lam+p_E$.

-In the very early Universe when the scale factor was small, there may have been a lack of averaging due to cosmic variance, producing chunks with $p>0$ and chunks with $p<0$.